dspinellis/bib2xhtml/README.md

 Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

-# Important news for people who already use bib2html:
+# Important news for people who already use bib2html

 The way that the bibsearch CGI script is called from HTML has changed in bib2html-1.25.
 Read the comments at the beginning of bibsearch for the new calling conventions.

-# Installation:
+# Installation

 * Update the first line of bib2xhtml and bibsearch to point to the location of perl on your local machine.